bullda/USub/Terms of Service.md

 ## OUR SERVICE

-We cannot promote channels with certain contents.
-If your channel contains any of the following materials, please do not proceed:
+Channels with any of the below contents will be subject to removal from our service:

 * Graphic or Sadistic Realistic Violence
 * Gambling
 * Racism and Discrimination
 * Alcohol or Drug Use promotion

-Channels with any of the above contents will be subject to removal from our service.

 ## YOUR CONTENT AND CONDUCT